 How to Read and Understand the Bible

-In our Anglican Tradition, the reading, hearing and understanding of the bible is a central tenant.
-The Collect for Advent 2 in the BCP reminds us of this,
+In the Anglican Tradition, the reading, hearing and understanding of the bible is a central tenant.
+The Collect for Advent 2 in the Book of Common Prayer reminds us of this,

 Blessed Lord, who hast caused all holy Scriptures to be written for our learning: Grant that we may in such wise hear them, read, mark, learn, and inwardly digest them, that by patience and comfort of they holy Word, we may embrace, and ever hold fast the blessed hope of everlasting life, which thou hast given us in our Saviour Jesus Christ.
 Amen.

 In what follows I am going to unpack this collect and thus answer the following questions: One, what is the bible?
 Two, in what way does the bible have authority?
 Three, how do we read the bible so we can understand it?
 Four how our attitude towards the bible impacts our understanding of it?